ewoodhead/npa-hierarchy/README.md

  (maximise (cglmp 3))
  (level 1 + A B))
 ```
-In this case an important feature of the `solve-problem` macro, namely processing an expression written in terms of operators like `A1` or `A1/1`, is not used, and we could just as well call the `maximise` function:
+In this case an important feature of the `solve-problem` macro, namely processing an expression written in terms of operators like `A1` or `A1/1`, is not used, and we could just as well call the simpler `maximise` function:
 ```
 NPA-USER> (maximise (cglmp 3) '(1 + A B))
 2.9148541089409035